F.C.W. Kuehn Papers

 Biographical history

-Frank Charles William Kuehn was born on September 4, 1884 in LeMars, Iowa.
-His family moved to Dakota Territory when he was 7 months old.
-They settled on a claim in Jackson Township, Sanborn County, Dakota Territory on March 1, 1885.
-The family lived in a sod shanty amid an extended family of Kuehn's grandfather and the brothers and sisters of Elizabeth and Frank Theodore Kuehn, Kuehn's parents.
-On March 1, 1903, the family moved northwest 18 miles to Huron, South Dakota, which continued to be Kuehn's home for the next 67 years.
-Kuehn married Amelia Johanna Wagner on June 3, 1914.
-They had three daughters; Jeannette, Lois and Margaret.
-In October 1950, Amelia died of a heart attack.
-Kuehn remarried on August 15, 1954 to Florence Dokken Hanson.
+Frank Charles William Kuehn was born on September 4, 1884, in LeMars, Iowa.
+His family moved to Dakota Territory when he was just seven months old, settling on a claim in Jackson Township, Sanborn County, on March 1, 1885.
+The family lived in a sod shanty, surrounded by Kuehn's extended family, including his grandfather and the siblings of his parents, Elizabeth and Frank Theodore Kuehn.
+In March 1903, the family relocated to Huron, South Dakota, where Kuehn would live for the next 67 years.
+On June 3, 1914, Kuehn married Amelia Johanna Wagner, and together they had three daughters: Jeannette, Lois, and Margaret.
+Amelia passed away in October 1950 due to a heart attack, and Kuehn remarried Florence Dokken Hanson on August 15, 1954.

 Content and structure elements